-The Board has determined that each of our current directors, other than our Chief Executive Of ficer, Mr. Austin, has no material relationship with Quanta (either directly or as a partner, stockholder or officer of an organization that has a relationship with Quanta) and is "independent" within the meaning of the New York Stock Exchange ("NYSE") corporate governance listing standards.
-The Board also determined that Bruce Ranck, a former director who served during a portion of fiscal year 2017, had no material relationship with Quanta and was "independent" within the meaning of the NYSE corporate governance listing standards.
+The Board has determined that each of our current directors, other than our Chief Executive Officer, Mr. Austin, has no material relationship with Quanta (either directly or as a partner, stockholder or officer of an organization that has a relationship with Quanta) and is "independent" within the meaning of the New York Stock Exchange ("NYSE") corporate governance listing standards.
 The Board has made these determinations based in part on its finding that these independent directors meet the categorical standards for director independence set forth in our Corporate Governance Guidelines and in the NYSE corporate governance listing standards.
 With each current director other than Mr. Austin deemed independent, the Board exceeds the NYSE requirement that a majority of directors be independent.

-When evaluating the independence of Mr. Wood, the Board considered his service as a director of SunPower Corporation, his service as non-executive chairman of the board of directors of Dynegy, Inc. and his service as a strategic adviser to Sharyland Utilities, all of which are customers or potential customers of Quanta.
-The Board determined that these relationships were not material and that Mr. Wood's positions and the amounts involved did not prevent a finding of independence under the NYSE standards or our Corporate Governance Guidelines.
+When evaluating the independence of Mr. Wood, the Board considered his service as a director of SunPower Corporation, as an officer of Hunt Power and as a strategic advisor for Sharyland Utilities L.P., all of which are potential customers of Quanta.
+The Board determined that these relationships were not material and that Mr. Wood's positions and the amounts involved did not prevent a finding of independence under the NYSE standards or our Corporate Governance Guidelines

-Our Corporate Governance Guidelines, which include our categorical standards for director independence, are posted in the "Investors & Media / Governance" section of our website at www.quantaservices.com
+Our Corporate Governance Guidelines, which include our categorical standards for director independence, are posted in the Investors & Media / Governance section of our website at www.quantaservices.com.